AikynJ/SmarTTrash/README.md

 >  This system monitors the garbage bins and informs about the level of garbage collected in the garbage bins via a app.
+>This project will be modified, because this is not a final project

 > #### Hardware Specifications